MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Experimental Settings

-The evaluation is carried out by computing separate scores for each of the tasks involved by using commonly adopted metrics in the community.
-Namely, for recognition tasks (ASR, AVR), we compute WER using the jiWER library\footnote{\url{https://github.com/jitsi/jiwer}} after normalizing the test using the Whisper normalizer \citep{radford2022whisper}, version \texttt{0.0.10}.
-For translation tasks (MT, ST, AVT), we use COMET \citep{rei-etal-2020-comet}, with the standard model \texttt{Unbabel/wmt22-comet-da}, after concatenating all (speech or video) segments belonging to the same talk in the case of the short context and resegmenting the text with \texttt{mwerSegmenter} \citep{matusov-etal-2005-evaluating} to pair them with the reference sentences.
-Lastly, for question answering (TQA, SQA, VQA, AVQA) and summarization (TSUM, SSUM, VSUM, AVSUM), we compute BERTScore \citep{Zhang2020BERTScore} rescaling the scores with baselines to obtain more interpretable scores in a wider range (typically, in the [0, 1] range).\footnote{See \url{https://github.com/Tiiiger/bert_score/blob/master/journal/rescale_baseline.md}} The reported scores are all multiplied by 100 to enhance readability.
+\textbf{Metrics.} The evaluation is carried out by computing separate scores for each of the tasks addressed, using commonly adopted metrics in the community.
+Namely, for recognition tasks (ASR, AVR), we compute WER using the \href{https://github.com/jitsi/jiwer}{jiWER library} after normalizing the test using the Whisper normalizer \citep{radford2022whisper}, version \texttt{0.0.10}.
+For translation tasks (MT, ST, AVT), we use COMET \citep{rei-etal-2022-comet}, with the standard model \texttt{Unbabel/wmt22-comet-da}, after concatenating all (speech or video) segments belonging to the same talk in the case of the short context and resegmenting the text with \texttt{mwerSegmenter} \citep{matusov-etal-2005-evaluating} to pair them with the reference sentences.
+Lastly, for question answering (TQA, SQA, VQA, AVQA) and summarization (TSUM, SSUM, VSUM, AVSUM), we compute BERTScore \citep{Zhang2020BERTScore} \href{https://github.com/Tiiiger/bert_score/blob/master/journal/rescale_baseline.md}{rescaled with the baseline} to make scores more interpretable, with 0 corresponding to random outputs in the target language.